Understanding Fair Workweek: What is Premium Pay?

 Pay half the regular hourly rate for hours lost

-Pay one hour of predictability pay at an hourly rate
+Pay one hour of predictability pay at employees’ regular rate of pay

-Any schedule changes with less than 24 hours notice
+Any schedule changes made with less than 24 hours’ notice:

-Pay one hour at the employee’s regular hourly rate.
+Pay one hour at the employee’s scheduled rate of pay.

 Pay no less than half the scheduled rate of pay for hours subtracted